Making Your Mark: The Figure in Nature, from Prehistory to today

 Field School amenities: comfortable housing, dining facilities, 900+ acres of UNL owned prairie and red cedar canyons, library and classroom spaces, research labs, WiFi, friendly, inviting atmosphere

-Observing and Recording the Figure in Nature: From Paleolithic to Performance is an upper-level studio art course open to undergraduate and graduate UNL students, as well as K-12 teachers.
+Making Your Mark: The Figure in Nature, from Prehistory to Today is an upper-level studio art course open to undergraduate and graduate UNL students, as well as K-12 teachers.
 Students will earn 3 credits in an intensive, two-week field course taught at Cedar Point Biological Station in western Nebraska.
 Professor Santiago Cal will teach techniques, materials, and concepts to explore nature through artistic expression.

 Instructor Santiago Cal